Citrus Bowl

 The Citrus Bowl is an annual college football bowl game played at Camping World Stadium in Orlando, Florida.
 The bowl is operated by Florida Citrus Sports, a non-profit group that also organizes the Pop-Tarts Bowl and Florida Classic.

-The game was first played as the Tangerine Bowl in 1947 before being renamed as the Florida Citrus Bowl in 1983.
-When Capital One was the game's title sponsor between 2001 and 2014, the game was referred to as the Capital One Bowl from 2003 to 2014.
-Other previous sponsors include CompUSA (1994–1999), Ourhouse.com (2000), Buffalo Wild Wings (2015–2017), Overton's (2018), and Vrbo (2019–2022).
-On November 15, 2022, Kellogg's (renamed Kellanova after the company spun off its North American cereal business in 2023 as WK Kellogg Co) signed on as title sponsor of the game, placing its Cheez-It brand of snack crackers in the title position.
-Accordingly, the game is officially named the Cheez-It Citrus Bowl.

 Since the mid-1980s, the Citrus Bowl has drawn many high-ranked teams and is typically played at 1 p.m.
 EST on New Year's Day and broadcast nationally on ABC.
 When January 1 is a Sunday, the game has been played on January 2 or December 31, to avoid conflicting with the National Football League (NFL) schedule.
-As of 2019, it has the largest payout of all bowls other than those that are part of the College Football Playoff (CFP), at $8.55 million per team.
-In nearly every year since 1985, the game has featured two teams ranked in the Top 25.
+As of 2019, it had the largest payout of all bowls other than those that were part of the College Football Playoff (CFP), at $8.55 million per team.
+In nearly every year since 1985, the game has featured two teams ranked in the AP poll.

 History

+Naming and sponsorship

+The game was first played as the Tangerine Bowl in 1947 before being renamed as the Florida Citrus Bowl in 1983.
+Capital One was the game's title sponsor between 2001 and 2014; the game was named the Capital One Bowl from 2003 to 2014.
+Since the 2015 edition, the game has been staged as the Citrus Bowl.

+Sponsorship of the bowl has include CompUSA (1994–1999), Ourhouse.com (2000), Buffalo Wild Wings (2015–2017), Overton's (2018), Vrbo (2019–2022) and Cheez-It (2023 2025).

 Tangerine Bowl (1947–1982)

-The game, which began play in 1947, is one of the oldest of the non-CFP bowls, along with the Gator Bowl and Sun Bowl.
+The game, which began play in 1947, is one of the oldest bowls outside of the New Year's Six, along with the Gator Bowl and Sun Bowl.
 By 1952, the game was dubbed the "Little Bowl with the Big Heart", because all the proceeds from the game went to charity.

 From 1964 through 1967, it was one of the four regional finals in the College Division (which became Division II and Division III in 1973), along with the Pecan, Grantland Rice, and Camellia bowls.
 In this capacity, the Tangerine Bowl sought to match the two best non-major teams in a 17-state Eastern Region stretching from New England to Florida.

 In 1968, the Boardwalk Bowl in Atlantic City took over as the College Division Eastern regional final, and the Tangerine Bowl became a major college bowl game, featuring teams from the University Division (which became Division I in 1973).

 The Tangerine Bowl name was used through the December 1982 game.
 The same name was re-used later, but for a bowl game with a different lineage.